pythonanywhere/help_pages/articles/HTTPSSetup.md

 You do not need to do this for a non-custom domain (that is, one at *yourusername*`.pythonanywhere.com`) because we supply an certificate so that they handle HTTPS by default.

-But once you've created a website on custom domain, we need to get a certificate for you, and for this we need to prove that the PythonAnywhere is the host for the domain.
+But once you've created a website on a custom domain, we need to get a certificate for you, and for this we need to prove that PythonAnywhere is the host for the domain.
 This is a security thing -- it stops us from doing nefarious things like trying to get a certificate for `www.google.com` ;-)